Kasandra2412/group_1_repo/engineer_1.md

-**Paper:** OKseqHMM: a genome-wide replication fork directionality analysis toolkit **Github link:** (https://github.com/CL-CHEN-Lab/OK-Seq) **Results:** Reproduced!
+**Paper:** OKseqHMM: a genome-wide replication fork directionality analysis toolkit **Github link:** (https://github.com/CL-CHEN-Lab/OK-Seq) **Results: Reproduced!**
-** Tools used:** Ubuntu VM, R, ChatGPT, Google, git, samtools
+**Tools used:** Ubuntu VM, R, ChatGPT, Google, git, samtools

 ---

-# **Steps taken:**
+## **Steps taken:**
 1. Used a Ubuntu VM instead of Mac, since Mac was presenting package compilation issues.
-In the VM first step was to download tools and R. Used this command: `sudo apt install -y build-essential libcurl4-gnutls-dev libxml2-dev libssl-dev \  libbz2-dev liblzma-dev zlib1g-dev wget curl git r-base r-base-dev'.
+In the VM first step was to download tools and R. Used this command: `sudo apt install -y build-essential libcurl4-gnutls-dev libxml2-dev libssl-dev \  libbz2-dev liblzma-dev zlib1g-dev wget curl git r-base r-base-dev`.
 2. Cloned the github link and received the folder and subfolders.
 The authors provided sample data of BAM files that can be used.
 Within the template folder there is sample data and a script template.
 3. Opened R and installed packages HMM from CRAN and BiocManager.
 Then I installed the Bioconductor packages (Rsamtools, GenomicAlignments)
 4. Dowloaded the zip file provided that contained the BAM file: `wget http://xfer.curie.fr/get/LfyDX92pNQs/template.bam.zip` and unzipped it: `unzip template.bam.zip` --> received the BAM files as *template_chr21_22.bam and template-chr21_22.bam.bai*.
 5. Loaded OKseqHMM in R and ran OKseqHMM in R based on the template script they provided: